- All Topics

 - Buyer's Guide

-At the heart of almost every industrial facility are electric motors, which can render equipment inoperative should their rolling element bearings fail -an occurrence more common than necessary due to strain resulting from improper lubrication.
+At the heart of almost every industrial facility are electric motors, which can render equipment inoperative should their rolling element bearings fail—an occurrence more common than necessary due to strain resulting from improper lubrication.
+Lubricating your motors properly is easy, but not exactly simple.
+If you fail to consider all factors involved, your equipment will be predisposed to early failure.
+Investing in the right tools is a crucial part of maintaining a structured lubrication program and addressing all factors involved.

-Loss of Lubricant.
 If the bearing is not regreased at the appropriate interval with the proper amount of grease, or if the oil separates from the base thickener of the grease by overheating, loss of lubricant and lubrication can occur and contribute to equipment failure.
+This situation commonly occurs when operators use a time-based regreasing schedule.
+While regreasing after a certain amount of operating hours is consistent, it usually does more harm than good due to the fact that many variables play a role in when a bearing needs lubrication.
+Ultrasound monitoring systems assist with detecting the right time to regrease, reducing your chances of oil separation.

-Grease Incompatibility.
 Not all greases are compatible with each other.
+It's common to think "grease is grease" and top off a bearing with the first grease you can get your hands on.
+Using a single-point automatic lubricator ensures there is only one type of grease being used consistently.
 It is important to stay with the same grease or a compatible substitute for the life of a bearing.

-Incorrect Grease.
 Be sure to use the correct grease for your application.
 Some bearing designs and applications need only non-EP or general purpose (GP) grease while others require extreme pressure (EP) grease.
+If you're unsure of which type of grease to use, consult the OEM.

-Grease Degradation.
 Grease hardening, chemical breakdown caused by excessive heat, and oil separation from grease base are common types of grease degradation.
+Of course, excessive heat is caused by friction, which is caused by improper lubrication.
+Keep a documented list of lubrication tasks and choose condition monitoring tools that will alert you of any potential malfuncition.

-Excess Lubrication.
-This occurs mainly with open face bearings, when excess grease can cause an excessive temperature increase in the bearings due to churning and also be pushed back into the windings of the motor and can also cause overheating and deterioration of the electrical insulation on the windings.
+This occurs mainly with open face bearings, when excess grease can cause a temperature increase in the bearings due to churning and also be pushed back into the windings of the motor and can also cause overheating and deterioration of the electrical insulation on the windings.
+A beneficial switch to make is transitioning from manual regreasing to automatic regreasing.
+Manual regreasing leaves a lot of room for human error, while automatic regreasing equipment provides the necessary precision to optimally lubricate the bearings.

-Proper regreasing procedures also play a large role in preventing bearing failure.
+If you are choosing manual regreasing methods, procedures play a large role in preventing bearing failure.
 Following strict regreasing steps in the correct sequence helps to minimize failures:

 Regrease a bearing while the motor is running and hot, or after the motor is removed from service and the grease is still hot.
 Under operational conditions, the grease is less viscous.